douglas-gibbons/otto/src/assets/docs/tasmota.md

 Refresh the ʘttʘ control panel and you should now see the device show up in ʘttʘ's "Contol" panel, all ready to use.

 ![screenshot](/assets/docs/images/tasmota-otto-switch.png)

+You can also configure ʘttʘ to take sensor readings from Tasmota devices.
+See [this example](/docs/tasmota-pow2).